brianhabana/Joint_Savings_Account/README.md

 ## Technologies

-This project leverages python 3.7 with the following packages:
+This project leverages solidity 0.5.0 with the following packages:

 * [remix](https://remix.ethereum.org) -Remix IDE allows developing, deploying and administering smart contracts for Ethereum like blockchains.